jessebutryn/wtfisbash/style-guide.md

 If the entirety of a pipeline fits on a single line it should be expressed on a single line.
-However, if a pipeline will not fit on a signle line, then every pipe within the statement should be split onto it's own line and indented below the start of the command.
+However, if a pipeline will not fit on a single line, then every pipe within the statement should be split onto it's own line and indented below the start of the command.